 My first exposure to the sound of the tabla was in high school thanks to Thomas Newman's score of American Beauty and Sweet Sixteen by the Diga Rhythm Band.
-I became intensely drawn to their melody and clarity.
-I kept the interest on the back burner for years, occasionally pretending to speak the syllables instead of singing in the shower.
+I was immediately pulled in by their melody and clarity.
+I kept my interest on the back burner for years, pretending to speak the syllables instead of singing in the shower.
 Back then there was no known way forward.

-Throughout college the dream of playing became much bigger.
-I began by listening to Zakir Hussain's "Selects" and Ravi Shankar's "The Master Drummers of India".
-Without being familiar with any of the core concepts of Indian rhythm, I felt a strong mix of excitement and frustration.
+Throughout my twenties the dream of playing became much bigger.
+I began by listening to Zakir Hussain's "Selects" and Ravi Shankar's "The Master Drummers of India", but without being familiar with any of the core concepts of Indian rhythm it was a 50/50 split between excitement and frustration.

-Thanks to a chance encounter while at Penn State's main campus in spring of 2008, I was gifted a set of tabla by an astrophysics postdoc named Birjoo Vaishnav.
-For a few days, I made futile attempts at getting a sound from them.
-But a week after the gift of these tabla I met Quamar Barkat while sitting in a discrete maths course.
-He was practicing on his desk and I recognized it for what it was.
-He and I worked together for some time on tirakitas and theka between State College and Philadelphia.
+Thanks to a chance encounter while studying (not yet music) at Penn State University Park in spring of 2008, I was gifted a set of tabla by an astrophysics postdoc named Birjoo Vaishnav.
+For a few long days, I made futile attempts at getting sound from them.
+But a week after the gift of these tabla I met friend Quamar Barkat as we entered a logic/discrete math course.
+He was practicing on the desk and I recognized it for what it was.
+He and I worked together for some time on fundamentals between State College and Philadelphia.

 While at Penn State I became involved with a student group called PSU Geet.
-We hosted musicians like Samarth Nagarkar, Nitin Mitta and Anupama Bhagwat for Hindustani classical concerts at PSU.
+Back then we hosted musicians like Samarth Nagarkar, Nitin Mitta and Anupama Bhagwat for Hindustani classical concerts at PSU.
 And so I became exposed to New York City's indian classical scene.

-I returned home to Scranton to meet my next teacher Bhimsen Mudaljikar at the strong encouragement of a good friend here.
+I returned home to Scranton to meet my next teacher Bhimsen Mudaljikar at the strong encouragement of a good friend here Dr. Lakshmi Mizin.
 Bhimsen has been in the United States since the 1970s, keeping up his practice and teaching students in the region.

-I am currently studying with Dan Weiss in New York City.
+I am currently studying with Dan Weiss in New York City where I live sometimes.